VincentBounce/WindowsContextMenuTools/README.md

 - Calculates and displays in a terminal window one the following hashes `SHA-1` `SHA-256` `SHA-384` `SHA-512` `MD5` for any file(s) selected in *File Explorer*.

+- Fast result because each hash is calculated separetely.
+At the opposite, others hash softwares/plugins compute big files during very long time, because they calculate 4 more useless hashes, in addition the one you're targeting.

 - Applies on all selected files in the *File Explorer* right pane.

 - To use it, right click on selected files ➜ *Get file Hash*.